xegux/Personal-Website/content/home/about.md

 +++
 # About

-I am a second-year Ph.D. student in Computer Science at Cornell University, advised by [Noah Snavely](http://www.cs.cornell.edu/~snavely/) and [Bharath Hariharan](http://home.bharathh.info/).
-I received my bachelor's degree from Zhejiang University.
-My research interests lie in the field of Computer Vision and Machine Learning.
+I am a sophomore studying CS and physics at Cornell University.
+I am currently a member of the Birman Lab, McEuen Lab, and Cornell Data Science.
+My research interests lie in the field of AI, Computer Vision, Robotics, and Nanotechnology.
 <!--For more information, please refer to my {{% staticref "files/cv_qw.pdf" "newtab" %}}Curriculum Vitae{{% /staticref %}}. -->